ayoajila/node-express-micro-starter/README.md

 ```
 $ npm run dev
 ```
-##### dev start up all mode
+##### all scripts
-This command will run lint, test, outdated, and dev scripts found in package.json
+This command will run lint, test, and outdated scripts found in package.json
 ```
 $ npm run all
 ```